 Did you know that SMS Blast has it’s own cons, too?
 While a lot of marketers have pointed out the fact that this new strategy can increase ROI, its potential disadvantages can also let you down.

-In this article, we will discuss the pros and cons of text marketing and what can you do about it.
+In this article, we will discuss the pros and cons of SMS blast and what can you do about it.

 Better direct response rate than email – Simply because people prefer to receive text alerts than newsletters.
 Let’s be real, smartphone users are growing in numbers exponentially and texting is like second nature to these people.
 The moment they receive a text message, they’ll open and read it, and if lucky, you’ll get a response in seconds!

 Software integrations – Business growth can be developed over the years, but not having the right tools to capitalize on it is a wasted opportunity.

 What’s great about SMS marketing is that you can do API integrations with your existing customer relationship management software.
 This will allow you to automate a lot of marketing efforts you need to do to keep up with the demand.

 Adaptable to changes – And as your customer base grows, so will your subscriber list.
 You will need to contact your SMS service provider to let them know that you want to upgrade your current subscription plan to accommodate more text messages monthly.

 Guess what?
 It’s possible with text message marketing, and you can even ask to have a plan customized for you.

 And now, here’s the other side of the coin: The CONS!

 You can be on the verge of getting too personal with your recipients – Text messaging is a personal activity for many people.
 You can’t be too intrusive in your messages nor raise your text frequencies weekly unlike in social media where you can post up to 6 updates daily and no one will bat an eye.